-- Turn the AC main circuit breaker OFF before connecting or disconnecting shore cable. - Connect the shore power cable at the boat first, then to the dockside connection. - If the reverse polarity light is activated, immediately disconnect shore power cable. - Disconnect shore power cable at shore outlet first. - Do not alter shore power cable connections.
+- Turn the AC main circuit breakers OFF before connecting or disconnecting shore cable. - Connect the shore power cable at the boat first, then to the dockside connection. - If reverse polarity light is activated, immediately disconnect shore power cable. - Disconnect shore power cable at shore outlet first. - Do not alter shore power cable connections.

-Shore Power Receptacle Figure 5-4
+Shore Power Receptacles Figure 5-4